 Potential Changes in Federal Medicaid Policy: The White House and Congressional leaders have signaled an intention to repeal and replace the Affordable Care Act (ACA), which may result in future changes to the Medicaid program.
-The House of Representatives passed the American Health Care Act of 2017 on May 4, 2017, but as of November 2, 2017, the Senate has not passed health care reform legislation.
-AHCCCS continues to monitor proposed legislation and its potential impacts to Medicaid.
-Common features of the proposed legislation have included changing the federal funding structure of the Medicaid program to a block grant or per capita cap, eliminating the enhanced matching rates for the Medicaid expansion populations under the ACA, and allowing for increased flexibility in the administration of state Medicaid programs.
-Many of these proposals represent significant changes to the program.
+In 2017, several attempts were made to pass such legislation but none were successful.
+AHCCCS will continue to monitor proposed legislation and its potential impacts to Medicaid.
+Common features of the previously proposed legislation have included changing the federal funding structure of the Medicaid program to a block grant or per capita cap, eliminating the enhanced matching rates for the Medicaid expansion populations under the ACA, and allowing for increased flexibility in the administration of state Medicaid programs.